NIkhilGour/NikhilGour/README.md

 - 👋🏻 Hello, I'm a **Flutter developer specializing in Android and iOS app development.**

-- 👯 I’m looking to collaborate on **Flutter, Dart, Firebase, Nodejs projects**
+- 👯 I’m looking to collaborate on **Flutter, Dart, Firebase, projects**

 - 💪 Actively enhancing **proficiency in Data Structures and Algorithms (DSA) alongside honing skills in Flutter Development**